-Amanda Moran – Deputy Secretary, Natural and Built System
+Amanda Moran – Chief Operating Officer and Deputy Secretary, Organisational Performance

 Amanda has worked at MfE since 2006, before that holding planning roles in London and Dunedin.
 She brings expertise and commitment to the issues the ministry is addressing and the outcomes we are seeking for New Zealand.